EMPLOYMENT OPPORTUNITIES

 Multipurpose

-Senior Services Program (MSSP) provides services to eligible participants
+Senior Services Program (MSSP) provides services to eligible participants which

-Care Manager works with older adults who are frail and low income to provide
+Manager works with older adults who are frail and low income to provide

 assistance and advocacy with in home support, transportation, meals, home